From Pack Creek to Your Backyard: How Bear Cub Play Reveals Nature’s Parenting

 Juneau, Alaska’s capital city, isn’t just a gateway to glaciers – it’s also one of the best places in the world to view wild bears.
 Surrounded by dense temperate rainforests, winding rivers, and salmon-rich streams, the area is a haven for both black and brown bears.
 Whether fishing for salmon or roaming tidal flats, these powerful creatures are an unforgettable sight.

 The abundance of food sources and protected wilderness make Juneau an ideal setting for Alaska wildlife experiences.
-Unlike more crowded tourist destinations, Juneau’s bear-watching locations are often less commercialized, providing more natural and authentic encounters.
+Unlike more crowded tourist destinations, Juneau’s bear-watching locations are often less commercialized, providing more natural and authentic bear encounters.

 Top Juneau Bear Viewing Spots